 Stevia/Monk Fruit: To sweeten up the oats and give them a nice flavor without added sugar.

 Powdered Sugar: Just a little bit to make a fun “icing” for the top of the oats and give them a cinnamon roll flavor.

 FAQs and EXPERT TIPS

 Oats/Liquid: The key to perfecting your oatmeal is to get the liquid/oatmeal ratio perfect for the stovetop.
 You want to cook the oatmeal on low and slow so the grain has some time to cook down and soften.

 Adding almond milk or nut milk of any kind This offers a creamier texture and a little more flavor to the bowl.
 Of course water is a great alternative to nut milks, but for this recipe the nut milk helps give the oatmeal a bolder flavor and texture to meet the cinnamon roll vibe.

 Always add cinnamon.
 Cinnamon is a great way to sweeten things without adding in more sugar.
 The spice gives off a sweet flavor and really adds more depth to any sweet item.
 It is perfect for this Cinnamon Roll Oatmeal.

-Sugar Options: I like to keep my sugar down as much as possible first thing in the morning so I use stevia in my oats and in this recipe.
+Sugar Options: I like to keep my sugar intake down as much as possible first thing in the morning so I use stevia in my oats and in this recipe.
 You may use any sweetener of choice for your personal bowl of oats.
 There are a lot of options out there to choose from.
-I suggest you experiment a little if you’d like to a some sweetness to your bowl.
+I suggest you experiment a little if you’d like to add some sweetness to your bowl.
 Other alternatives for this recipe would be, maple syrup, coconut sugar, brown sugar, date syrup.

 If you like this recipe you will also love: